iiishawn/ragdocvqa/readme.md

 ## Similarity Score Calculation
 * Replace the base model path where InternVL2-4B stored in "calculate_score.py"
-* Replace the variable "images, images_y_pos, images_total_height, images_page_idx, document_total_page, questions" in "calculate_score.py"
 * Run "calculate_score.py" to test the retrieval model

 ## Document QA
+* Replace the base model path where InternVL2-4B stored in "generate_answer.py"
-* Run the code in "generate_answer.py" to test the complete pipeline
+* Run "generate_answer.py" to test the complete pipeline